Yan'an Forum: Content

 The Yan'an Talks outlined the CCP's policy on "mass culture" (群众文化 (qúnzhòng wénhuà)) in China, which was to be "revolutionary culture" (革命文化 (gémìng wénhuà)).
 The core concept of the Yan'an Talks was that art should translate the ideas of the Chinese Communist Revolution for rural peasants.
-This was an effort to reconfigure the social relationship in China between those who workers with their hands and those who wrote.
+This was an effort to reconfigure the social relationship in China between those who worked with their hands and those who wrote.
 In this view, cultural workers and the masses would both serve as teacher and student for each other.
 This revolutionary style of art would portray the lives of peasants and be directed towards them as an audience.

 Mao scolded artists for neglecting "The cadres, party workers of all types, fighters in the army, workers in the factories and peasants in the villages" as audiences, just because they were illiterate.
 He was particularly critical of Chinese opera as a courtly art form, rather than one directed towards the masses.
 However, he encouraged artists to draw from China's artistic legacy as well as international art forms in order to further socialism.
-Mao also encouraged literary people to transform themselves by living in the countryside, and to study the popular music and folk culture of the areas, incorporating both into their works.
-Mao stated, "rich deposits of literature and art actually exist in popular life itself: they are things in their natural forms, crude but also extremely lively, rich and fundamental: they made all processed forms of literature pale in comparison, they are the sole and inexhaustible source of processed forms of literature and art."
+This view emphasized developing "national" forms of art and rejecting cosmopolitan or international approaches.

+Mao discussed the relationship between "dissemination" and "raising standards".
+Mao emphasized the need to disseminate knowledge and art widely to the people and that this was consistent, not at tension with, the raising of standards.
+Academics Christine I. Ho and Sigrid Schmalzer write that this approach inverted conventional intellectual hierarchies, "prioritizing the needs of the laboring classes over those of intellectuals and valuing popular education over ivory-tower research while still recognizing the importance of 'standards' that imply a role for experts.

+In the Yan'an Talks, Mao argued that it was important for art to depict allies and enemies clearly, urging artists to expose the cruelty of enemies and the inevitability of their defeat.
+Artists were also instructed to extol "the masses of the people, their toil and their struggle, their army and their Party."

 Mao stated that transformations in the social relations of production required development of a new societal consciousness.
 Mao stated that in addition to reorganizing production, a revolution should create a culture in which the interests and needs of a working culture take priority.
 In this view, socialist literature should not merely reflect existing culture, but should help culturally produce the consciousness of a new society.
 In particular, cultural work should be viewed as a transformative experience which would built revolutionary relationships among cultural workers, the masses, and the CCP.
-Mao articulated five independent although related categories of creative consideration for cultural production: (1) class stand, (2) attitude, (3) audience, (4) work style, and (5) popularization/massification.

-In the Yan'an Talks, Mao argued that it was important for art to depict allies and enemies clearly, urging artists to expose the cruelty of enemies and the inevitability of their defeat.
-Artists were also instructed to extol "the masses of the people, their toil and their struggle, their army and their Party."
+According to Mao, "[T]hrough the creative labor of revolutionary writers and artists, the raw materials found in the life of the people are shaped into the ideological form of literature and art serving the masses of the people".